infolock/SwiftFloatingLabelTextField/README.md

 See the provided Example project for a live example.

 ### Property Definitions
-Here is a quick breakdown of the current properties:

 `floatingLabel:UILabel`
 *The actual label that will be floated above a textfield*